svlentink/resume/README.md

     - always close positive
     - able to state strong and learning points
     - do they work on projects (Prince2, ITIL, waterfall) or products (agile)
+    - start by expressing gratitude for invite and willingness to answer questions, but first you are wondering why they invited you, what stood out in resume.
+This psychological trick will result in them likely continueing the positive attitude towards you in the interview.

 - Know your demands
     - work from home